-We will not directly disclose your personal information overseas, including your credit information to our third party service providers located overseas in Countries that include but are not limited to the United States and Singapore, for them to help us provide services to you.
+We may disclose your personal information overseas, including your credit information to our third party service providers located overseas in Countries that include but are not limited to the United States and Singapore, for them to help us provide services to you.
 Where we are required to provide your information to other organisations in the provision of services, including but not limited to insurers, lenders’ mortgage insurers or other entities necessary in the provision of our products or services, your personal information may be disclosed by these organisations overseas, including your credit information.
 Our third party service providers may store or access your personal information overseas.

 Depending on the type of information, we will sometimes send information to third-party storage providers to hold and keep secure.
 Where we send your information to a third party, we will take all reasonable measures to make sure your information is protected.

-Some of the things we do to protect the physical information we hold about you include:
+Some of the measures we take to protect the physical information we hold about you include: